Michael Eriksson

 Side-note:

-Similar points apply to some other words, notably “insensitive”: Yes, if someone says something in ignorance of the effect that it can have on the counterpart this will often (not necessarily always) be insensitive.
+Quite a few other words, notably “insensitive”, share lesser similarities: Yes, if someone says something in ignorance of the effect that it can have on the counterpart this will often (not necessarily always) be insensitive.
 However, if the statement is made because it really should be said and because it would be wrong to allow any “sensitivity” of the counterpart’s to stand in the way of the saying, the label does not apply.

 This the more so, as large groups (especially, in Leftist areas) are over-sensitive or, worse, feign sensitivity (feign being insulted, upset, whatnot) in order to limit their opponents.